FaycelSassi/Chatbot/readme.md

     -   rasa :  3.4.1
 # Chatbot description:
-An initial version containing greetings, moods and Definitions for tcp to utilize run: rasa init and to train run: rasa interactive
+An initial version containing greetings, moods and Definitions for tcp -to utilize run: rasa init
+-and to train run:
+rasa interactive